BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 </details>
 </br>

 Though, to actually use it on your experimental data still more setup is required.
 Please follow [the steps to prepare the required databases](#prepare-databases) first and [prepare the input](#preparing-the-input).
-Then afterwards, you can run the pipeline from the source directory.
+Then afterwards, you can run the pipeline:

 ```sh
 pigx-sars-cov2-ww [options] sample_sheet.csv